School Program

 Logistics

-We work with groups of up to 40 students split into subgroups.
+We work with groups of up to 40 students divided into subgroups.
 Suggested ages: 10 and up.
-For younger groups we adapt the content and the length of the missions.
-The day includes water, snack, guides, and all materials — the school only organizes transportation.
+For younger groups, we adapt the content and duration of the missions.
+Includes water, a snack, guides, and all materials — the school only arranges transport.

 Contribution

-Each day leaves a material trace: trees planted, observations recorded, food prepared, enrichment built.
-But the most important contribution is awareness from an early age: students who understand, from their bodies, that conservation is something you do.
+Each day leaves a material mark: trees planted, observations recorded, food prepared, enrichment elements built.
+But the most important contribution is awareness, early: students who understand, in their bones, that conservation is something you do.

 Want to bring your school?